2017 Cavan Senior Football Championship

-The 2017 Cavan Senior Football Championship is the 109th edition of Cavan GAA's premier gaelic football tournament for senior graded clubs in County Cavan, Ireland.
-The tournament consists of 14 teams, with the winner representing Cavan in the Ulster Senior Club Football Championship.
+The 2017 Cavan Senior Football Championship was the 109th edition of Cavan GAA's premier gaelic football tournament for senior graded clubs in County Cavan, Ireland.
+The tournament consisted of 14 teams, with the winner representing Cavan in the Ulster Senior Club Football Championship.

 The championship starts with a league stage and then progresses to a knock out stage.
 The draw for the group stages of the championship were made on 10 April 2017.

 Ramor United were the defending champions after they defeated neighbours Castlerahan in the previous years final, however Castlerahan exacted their revenge when dethroning them at the semi-final stage.

-Cavan Gaels regained their throne as Cavan kingpins, defeating Castlerahan by 0-13 to 0-8 in the final.
+Cavan Gaels regained their title, defeating Castlerahan by 0-13 to 0-8 in the final.
 This was their 14th win, and also their 10th in 20 years.

-Team Changes
+Team changes

-The following teams have changed division since the 2016 championship season.
+The following teams had changed division since the 2016 championship season: